MUTOR-2/ScienceOfMusic/_units/03/index.md

 The effects of Top-Down processing are not limited to the perception of visual illusions.
 Top-Down, cognitively-driven processing of sounds is equally important in auditory perception.
 Psychoacoustical studies have shown that the perception of loudness depends on top-down factors.
 For example, shouting from afar is perceived as being louder than whispering from nearby, even if the absolute levels of the sound signals are the same.
 This is because the auditory system makes use of cues such as timbre, source location (which may include reverb), and any visual information available (see AudioVisualInteraction), in order to adjust the experience of the sound signal coming from Bottom-Up processes.
 The Top-Down modulation of Bottom-Up processing serves important evolutionary advantage, as some knowledge of the relative importance of sounds is necessary for the mind to effectively process and prioritze information so to ensure survival.

 Top-Down influences also play important roles in the perception of more complex musical attributes.
-In his Implication-Realization model, Narmour (1990) laid out various principles of top-down influences on melodic perception, in which our top-down expectations for how melodies tend to sound may influence our experience of melodies.
+In his Implication-Realization model, Narmour {% include cite ref="narmour" %} laid out various principles of top-down influences on melodic perception, in which our top-down expectations for how melodies tend to sound may influence our experience of melodies.
 Narmour specifically discusses these top-down expectations in terms of intervals in a melody.
 Based on the general knowledge of perceptual organization, we tend to expect small intervals in one direction to follow large intervals in the opposite direction.
 The melodic process of large intervals being followed by smaller intervals in the opposite direction, also known as gap fill, is found in most popular tunes.

 {% include note author="gh" text="In some papers I-R is described as bottom-up process.
 This needs to be clarified" %}